eduardocasino/vmsmount/readme.txt

 BUILD

-  VMSMOUNT was built with OpenWatcom 2.0 and GNU Make 3.81
+  VMSMOUNT was built with OpenWatcom 2.0 toolkit.
+Compile with 'wmake'

 BUGS